Bronx Construction Accident Attorneys

 According to CBS News, there has been a 33 percent rise in workplace deaths on construction sites in New York City in the past five years.
 Injuries have seen an even bigger growth, rising by a staggering 221 percent.
 Construction sites have always been dangerous.
 But these numbers are alarming.

-If you were injured in a construction site accident, contact the personal injury attorneys at Jacoby & Meyers, LLP, for a free case evaluation.
+If you were injured in a construction site accident, contact our experienced Bronx personal injury lawyers at Jacoby & Meyers, LLP, for a free case evaluation.

 About Jacoby & Meyers, LLP